Dhaulagiri Circuit Trek

 Camping Accommodation

-Camping Accommodation to Dhaulagiri Circuit Trek is followed by the Trekking group and climbing group.
-Generally, the people who planned to Trek to Dhaulagiri Circuit or climb some other peaks need camping.
-There is no availability of Tea houses on the base camp of Dhaulagiri, Tukuche peak, and Dhampus Peak.
-If every spot has a tea house Lodge, it will be an easy and more comfortable stay but sadly there is not. so the trek will be physically difficult and more expensive.
+Camping Accommodation at Dhaulagiri Circuit Trek is followed by the Trekking group and climbing group.
+Generally, the people who plan to Trek to Dhaulagiri Circuit or climb some other peaks need camping.
+There is no availability of Tea houses on the base camp of Dhaulagiri, Tukuche Peak, and Dhampus Peak.
+If every spot had a tea house, Lodge, it would be an easy and more comfortable stay but sadly there is not. so the trek will be physically difficult and more expensive.

 Dhaulagiri Circuit Trek Cost

-Dhaulagiri Trekking Cost depends on your stay in City and Himalaya Range.
+Dhaulagiri Trekking Cost depends on your stay in the City and Himalayas range.
 Normally, trekking costs begin from $2300/- up to your choice.
 If you are willing to get a cheaper price for Trekking to Dhaulagiri we can create a different Itinerary for you.

 Important Note

-feel free to contact us Adventure a One Trek.
-Trek itinerary can Customize as your choice.
+Feel free to contact us at Adventure A One Trek.
+The Trek itinerary can be customized to your choice.

 Trip Itinerary

 Another day in Kathmandu for familiarization with local Nepalese cultures and historical background.
-Morning after breakfast, our city / cultural guide will take you for a short drive in the heart of Kathmandu city.
+The morning after breakfast, our city / cultural guide will take you for a short drive in the heart of Kathmandu city.

-Kathmandu most places are steeped with UNESCO World Heritage Sites, like old Durbar Square / Palace Courtyard.
+Kathmandu's places are steeped with UNESCO World Heritage Sites, like the old Durbar Square / Palace Courtyard.
 After an interesting tour of old Durbar Square, a short drive to Nepal’s famous landmark.
-The Swayambhunath Stupa of more than 2,500 years history.
-A Buddhist monument stands on a hill top west of Kathmandu city, from here visit of Pashupatinath.
-The holy Hindu Temple of Lord Shiva, one of most revered sacred sites, tour continues to Bouddhanath Stupa, also called ‘Little Tibet’.
-A great place houses world’s largest Stupa with all seeing eyes of Lord Buddha.
+The Swayambhunath Stupa of more than 2,500 years of history.
+A Buddhist monument stands on a hilltop west of Kathmandu city, from here visit Pashupatinath.
+The holy Hindu Temple of Lord Shiva, one of the most revered sacred sites, the tour continues to Bouddhanath Stupa, also called ‘Little Tibet’.
+A great place houses the world’s largest Stupa with the seeing eyes of Lord Buddha.

-After an exciting tour, back to hotel rest of the afternoon preparation for Dhaulagiri Circuit trek.
+After an exciting tour, back to the hotel rest of the afternoon preparing for the Dhaulagiri Circuit trek.

-Where most good hotels located, with time for short walk in the afternoon around Phewa Lake that reflects the view of high Annapurna Himalaya.
+Where most good hotels are located, with time for a short walk in the afternoon around Phewa Lake that reflects the view of the high Annapurna Himalaya.

-Morning from Pokhara, another exciting drive takes you to western part of Nepal at Beni.
-The headquarters of Mygdi district, from here drive continues for another few hour on the dirt road.
-The drive leads through several towns and farm villages before arriving Darbang for overnight halt.
+Morning from Pokhara, another exciting drive takes you to the western part of Nepal at Beni.
+The headquarters of Mygdi district, from here drive continues for another few hours on the dirt road.
+The drive leads through several towns and farm villages before arriving in Darbang for an overnight halt.

 Darbang is located near the raging Mygdi River, which flows from Dhaulagiri Base Camp and its glaciers.
 Today’s camp will be set near the main village or staying in a local simple lodge.

 Today's adventure starts walking past farm villages following a pleasant trail along the Mygdi River.
 After a gradual walk, head towards overnight camp by the river.
 In the afternoon, enjoy a cool dip in the glacial river or relax and explore the rural farm areas populated by Magar.
-The main hill tribes of western Nepal follows Hindu and Buddhism religions.
+The main hill tribes of western Nepal follow the Hindu and Buddhist religions.

-Morning after a first overnight in tented camp, and having good breakfast walk follows a river.
-Reaching a farm village of Jugepani, where we will stop for hot lunch, afternoon walk leads to climb a ridge.
-Covered in dense tree lines a gradual walk for short while, and then descend to Bagar for overnight camp.
+The morning after a first overnight in a tented camp, and having a good breakfast walk follows a river.
+Reaching the farm village of Jugepani, where we will stop for a hot lunch, the afternoon walk leads to climbing a ridge.
+Covered in dense tree lines a gradual walk for a short while, and then descend to Bagar for overnight camp.

 Bagar is a small rural farm village, the last settlement before reaching Marpha on the other side of Dhaulagiri Himalayas.

-On leaving the campsite, and the lush green forest behind proceeding further along the trail to Italian Base Camp.
-Beyond woodland area as walk enters a rocky and glaciated valley around the mountainside within a glacier originated from the West wall of the Dhaulagiri Himal.
+On leaving the campsite, and the lush green forest behind proceed further along the trail to Italian Base Camp.
+Beyond the woodland area as walk enters a rocky and glaciated valley around the mountainside within a glacier originating from the West wall of the Dhaulagiri Himal.

-From Pakhaban, leaving the grass land as walk heads down to the right side of the valley blanketed with snow and fallen rocks.
+From Pakhaban, leaving the grassland walk heads down to the right side of the valley blanketed with snow and fallen rocks.
 Walking with care along the undulating glacier surface as the valley bends towards Dhaulagiri Base Camp.

-Morning trek is initiated along the moraine and glacier to a rocky terraced hill.
-Climb towards a rocky ridge, with uphill to the top of French Col, the highest point of the adventure.
-The pass is not only summited for the adventurous purpose but also for spiritual enhancement.
-The top marked with Buddhist prayer flag or Lungta, raised by fellow hikers and other climbers.
+The morning trek is initiated along the moraine and glacier to a rocky terraced hill.
+Climb towards a rocky ridge, uphill to the top of French Col, the highest point of the adventure.
+The pass is not only summited for adventurous purposes but also for spiritual enhancement.
+The top is marked with a Buddhist prayer flag or Lungta, raised by fellow hikers and other climbers.

 A well-deserved rest day, after several days of tough and interesting walks.